Isochoric process: Formalism

 where c_{v} is the specific heat capacity at constant volume, T_{1} is the initial temperature and T_{2} is the final temperature.
 We conclude with:

 On a pressure volume diagram, an isochoric process appears as a straight vertical line.
 Its thermodynamic conjugate, an isobaric process would appear as a straight horizontal line.

 Ideal gas

 If an ideal gas is used in an isochoric process, and the quantity of gas stays constant, then the increase in energy is proportional to an increase in temperature and pressure.
 For example a gas heated in a rigid container: the pressure and temperature of the gas will increase, but the volume will remain the same.

 Ideal Otto cycle

 The ideal Otto cycle is an example of an isochoric process when it is assumed that the burning of the gasoline-air mixture in an internal combustion engine car is instantaneous.
 There is an increase in the temperature and the pressure of the gas inside the cylinder while the volume remains the same.

 Etymology

-The noun "isochor" and the adjective "isochoric" are derived from the Greek words ἴσος (isos) meaning "equal", and χώρα (khṓra) meaning "space."
+The noun "isochor" and the adjective "isochoric" are derived from the Greek words ἴσος (isos) meaning "equal", and χῶρος (khôros) meaning "space."